-Let’s start with the most important thing: irregular periods can be totally normal, so breathe a sigh of relief.
+Let’s start with the most important thing: irregular menstruation can be totally normal, so breathe a sigh of relief.
 Your period rarely shows up when you think it will – maybe for you it starts a week early, you bleed more heavily than usual, or you miss your period entirely – you’re definitely not alone.
 Having an irregular period cycle is surprisingly common.
 They can happen in about 30% of women in their reproductive years i.e., the time during which you have periods and are physically capable of getting pregnant.

+Why are my period irregular?
 Menstrual cycles are different for everyone, and the timeline varies even once you’re on a regular schedule.
 While the average length of a menstrual cycle tends to be around 28 days, that’s definitely not the case for everyone – and it also isn’t the same exact timing every single month.
 Irregular periods are totally normal – just think of it as a monthly guessing game, the women’s health edition.

 Tracking your period can also give you a better sense of how long your cycle is.
 It’s really easy – just use our free period tracker to calculate when your next period will be.

 Regular menstruation is one sign of a woman's overall good health and hormonal balance.
 What do irregular periods mean?
 Menstrual disorders can be divided according to the cause of their onset and their nature.
 The most common changes in the balance of menstruation concern the regularity of cycles, the abundance of bleeding and the presence of increased pain.

 Absence of menstruation (amenorrhea) is a primary or secondary menstrual disorder.
 Primary amenorrhoea is when a girl has not had her first menstrual period, even though she should have had one due to her age.
 The age of 14 years is taken as such a limit.
 Secondary amenorrhoea is when menstrual bleeding stops in a normally menstruating woman.